 Vibrio: a Serious Saltwater Threat

-You may remember the uproar from just last summer about the “flesh-eating bacterium” found in the coastal waters of Texas.
-Well, it is about that time of year again.
+You may remember the uproar from last year about flesh-eating bacterium” found in the coastal waters of Texas.
+Well, it is that time of year again.
+Vibrio.

 That’s what we’re talking about.
 Found in brackish and salty waters, this bacterium poses a potential threat to many fishermen and their families.